 Window Functions

 The Data Virtuality Server supports ANSI SQL 2003 window functions.
-A window function allows an aggregate function to be applied to a subset of the result set without needing a GROUP BY
+A window function allows an aggregate function to be applied to a subset of the result set without needing a GROUP BY clause.
+A window function is similar to an aggregate function, but requires the use of an OVER clause or window specification.

 Usage